 Just bumble through life, ignoring everything and everyone and making no plans.
 Everything happens for a reason, right?
 It is too painful to consider what the future might hold.
 To plan it.
 To make hard decisions.

 It is easier not to think about it.
 It is easier to continue along the same path; have the same thoughts, the same friends, the same level of education, and the same career for your entire life because that is what’s easy.
 Because you are busy, you must be productive, right?
 I have packed all the hours of my day full of things, so what if they aren’t that meaningful?
 So what if those hours may not be the most productive things?

 A meta-analysis looked at 11 studies that asked elderly people about their regrets, and the biggest regrets were, in descending order they were: education, career, romance, parenting, the self, and leisure.1

 But we aren’t going to think about regrets at this point, we are too young, and too much of our life is ahead of us.
 Remember, our goal isn’t to succeed in any of these aspects; our goal is to waste our life.

 Step #2 – Ignore Relationships

-Just because close relationships strongly impact happiness (scientist character giving it a checkmark on a paper smiling) doesn’t mean we need to focus on our relationships.2 They are hard work, they might not work out, and I might get hurt because of them.
-I don’t want to get hurt. (scientist frowning).
+Just because close relationships strongly impact happiness doesn’t mean we need to focus on our relationships.2 They are hard work, they might not work out, and I might get hurt because of them.
+I don’t want to get hurt.
 Heartbreak, rejection, and abandonment; are hard things.
 Even if they make me learn, grow, and become a more mature human, I don’t want to deal with the initial pain.
 Also, what odds it might actually work out well in the end?
 And maybe the relationship positively changes my life.
 Slim to none, I think.

 It’s better to ignore relationships.